epierce/cas-server-extension-token/README.md

 The _generated_ field is the timestamp in milliseconds, this value is compared against the system time to verify the age of the token.
 The _username_ value is also compared to the _username_ request parameter to ensure this token belongs to this user.

 All properties of the _credentials_ object will be available to the CAS attribute repository.
 That is, if you have a property named "ProviderName" in the _credentials_ object, then it will be available under that name for the attribute repository (e.g. `<entry key="CredentialProviderAttribute" value="ProviderName" />`).

+## Using Strong encryption (AES-256) in Java
+Due to US export restrictions, Java does not include the ability to use strong encryption.
+To enable AES-256 support, you must install the [Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
+Installation instructions and more information on the export restrictions are available in the `README.txt` included in the JCE package.

 ## Adding Token authentication support to CAS